danperes97/pet-walk/README.md

 ## How to run

-You just need to run `sudo ./sbtw run`
+To initialize the server: You just need to run `sudo ./sbtw run` To run tests: You just need to run `sudo ./sbtw test`

 ## TODO